 This one is a toughie.
 Trust us, we know.
 We get that your clients love foods that have sugar.
 Unfortunately, eating sugar only makes you want to eat more sugar, which is obviously a recipe for your clients to overeat.
 There is no easy way for them to end their sugar addiction, but with your encouragement and reminders that they can get there, they will find that they overeat less and feel much more in control.

 #10.
 Get help

-There is a big difference between over eating, treating yourself and binge eating.
+Sometimes your clients need bigger help than what you can provide.
+That’s where a solid referral network comes into play.
+There is a big difference between overeating, treating yourself and binge eating.
 For many, the struggle with binge eating and food addiction is very real.
 Binge eating is a disorder where you eat unusually large amounts of food and feel unable to stop.
-Often it is not a problem you can solve on your own nor will it just go away on its own.
-If this is the case, do not be afraid to seek professional help.
+It is a mental health issue rather than an addiction to a certain kind of food.
+If this sounds like your client, do not be afraid to refer them to practitioners specializing in eating disorders.
 Check out the Binge Eating Disorder Association for more info.

 Did you love this article?
 Then you will love our weekly newsletter.
 Every week we curate the best tools, tips, and resources for nutrition professionals and deliver them straight to your inbox.
 Get on the list here!